 That’s just half a magnitude difference.
 Regardless of how much light pollution there is in the skies you observe under, a 10-inch scope will always go half a magnitude deeper than an 8-inch in terms of the dimmest stars it’ll show you.
 This isn’t quite as true in terms of nebula and galaxies, where light pollution washes them out and the additional aperture won’t help you.

 To understand the difference in brightness that half a magnitude is, think about the constellation Gemini.
 You’ve got Castor and Pollux right next to each other as the heads of the twins.
 Does one look hugely brighter to you than the other?
+Well, they’re half a magnitude apart!

 That’s why, when you’re comparing one scope to another, you’ve gotta go at least 50% larger in aperture.
 You’ve gotta compare an 8-inch to a 12-inch.
 The 12-inch will let you get down to 14.4, and that’s almost an entire magnitude deeper.
 That really is a significant difference.

 A one magnitude difference at the eyepiece will let you see a ton more dimmer objects that the smaller aperture won’t let you see, as I’ll discuss below.
 More importantly, with an additional magnitude, the brighter objects you could already see with the smaller aperture will look better, more filled in.
+You will see dimmer stars in the same field of view with that additional magnitude that will make whatever you’re looking at look really nice.

 Which is not to say that I’m recommending you get a 12-inch scope, either, because that thing is heavy.
 The AD12 weighs 86 lbs., with 48 of that in the tube alone.
 That’s almost 6 gallons of milk in that box.
 Or, think of it another way – those big blue jugs that sit on the top of water coolers are 5 gallons; about 42 pounds.
 Ever lift one of those?
 Remember how heavy it was?